-The reason I recommend a guide is because there is so much history and information that you’ll want to know and that you’ll find interesting that you can only learn from when the guide explains and shows you around the museums and tomb areas.
-I unfortunately did NOT go on a guided tour when I visited thus found this out the hard way.
+The reason I recommend a guide is because there is so much history and information that you’ll only learn if a guide explains and shows you around the museums and tomb areas.
+I unfortunately did NOT go on a guided Terracotta Warriors tour when I visited thus found this out the hard way.
 I left feeling underwhelmed and wishing I wouldn’t have been so stubborn and hired a guide.

 Finally you’ll get to visit Pit 1 which is the largest pit and what you think of when you plan to visit this museum.
 This pit is believed to contain 6,000 warriors but only 2,000 are on display.
 It is a very impressive sight and is housed in what looks like an old airplane hangar.